 Consistency with commitments

-For companies to avoid having to negotiate last-minute amendments to the transaction agreements to demonstrate that the agreements are executed in a manner consistent with the commitments, we have some practical tips to ensure early detection of potential compliance issues and resolution at an early stage.
+In order for companies to avoid having to negotiate last-minute amendments to the transaction agreements to demonstrate that the agreements are executed in a manner consistent with the commitments, we have some practical tips to ensure early detection of potential compliance issues and resolution at an early stage:

 - If issues are identified during the review by the trustee or competition authority, the seller should discuss how to allay any concerns and potential methods of resolution as soon as possible.